Supporting and inspiring students from racially minoritised backgrounds at ULaw.

 Make a meaningful impact and help shape a more inclusive future at our university

 *This is a casual role of, on average, 4-10 hours per month for up to 30 weeks during the calendar year you are appointed or until the end of your studies.
-We pay the Living Wage (£12.60 per hour outside London, £13.85 inside London).
+We pay the Living Wage (from £13.45 per hour).
 Applicants who do not currently have the right to work in the UK will have to satisfy UKVI regulations before they can be appointed.